SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Simulation Results and Discussion

 \subsubsection{Varying number of users}

-Fig.~\ref{fig:4-a} illustrates the performance of satisfaction $\mathcal{S}$ against the total number of users $N$ (ranging from 200 to 1000) with a fixed $R_{\min}=2$ Mbps.
-As the number of users increases, the performance of static baselines degrades significantly.
-The CCS algorithm~\cite{7762053}, constrained by its fixed geometric spiral path, fails to adapt to irregular user clusters, resulting in a low $\mathcal{S}$ of approximately $47\%$ in high-density scenarios ($N=1000$).
-Similarly, Voronoi-based deployment suffers from load imbalance and achieves a lower $\mathcal{S}$ of approximately $37\%$ as it does not account for the vertical dimension to mitigate interference.
-In contrast, the SCOPE demonstrates superior robustness, consistently maintaining a satisfaction rate between $65\%$ and $80\%$ across all density levels.
-This advantage stems from the proposed K-NN capacity constraint, which dynamically triggers the deployment of additional UAVs or reduces the coverage radii to preserve the QoS for served clusters.
+Fig.~\ref{fig:satisfaction:a} illustrates the satisfaction rate $\mathcal{S}$ against the total number of users $N$ (ranging from 200 to 1000) with a fixed $R_{\min}$ of 2 Mbps.
+As user density increases, the performance of static and unconstrained baselines degrades significantly.
+The CCS algorithm~\cite{7762053}, while being a classic heuristic, is limited by its predefined geometric spiral structure and fails to adapt to irregular user clusters.
+This leads to a relatively low $\mathcal{S}$ of approximately 43\% as $N$ reaches 1000.

+More severely, Voronoi and K-Means deployments suffer from a fundamental geometric flaw known as the QoS-blind partitioning bias.
+To isolate the impact of deployment logic, we introduced the $K^{\text{SCOPE}}$ and $K^{\text{CCS}}$ baselines, which utilize the exact same number of UAV-BSs as their respective counterparts.
+The results show that despite having the same hardware budget, K-Means variants perform poorly because they rely on centroid-based partitioning without capacity awareness.
+These methods frequently generate clusters that are too large to satisfy the tri-constraint feasibility.
+Consequently, the required service altitudes for these methods often hit the maximum ceiling $h_{\max}$, triggering fatal path loss and driving the satisfaction rate of K-Means below 2\%.
+Voronoi partitioning is even less effective, essentially failing to provide any valid coverage ($\mathcal{S} \approx 0\%$) in high-density scenarios.

+Notably, the PPO-CS baseline performs poorly across all density levels, with satisfaction rates hovering below 10\% and even underperforming random deployment.
+This validates our assertion that untrained learning-based models produce highly inefficient 3D coordinates.
+In zero-day disaster scenarios where environmental priors are absent, this lack of convergence leads to a critical failure in establishing a reliable digital lifeline.

+In contrast, the SCOPE framework demonstrates exceptional robustness, consistently maintaining a high satisfaction rate between 82\% and 88\%.
+This stability stems from the proposed top-down shrinking strategy.
+By targetting edge users through perimeter extraction and iteratively pruning the user topology inward, SCOPE strictly bounds the geometric radius to ensure excellent channel conditions.
+This deterministic mechanism effectively shields the network from the negative impacts of user densification.